Preparing for Halloween

 Halloween, some adore the holiday, and some loathe it.
-If you have a child on the autism spectrum, you may either embrace the holiday or prefer having a root canal. 😀
+If you have a child on the autism spectrum, you may either embrace the holiday or prefer to let it just pass by.

 Our experiences have varied from year to year.
 We’ve gone from my autistic son being small and indulging us by wearing a puppy dog costume, to him not wanting to wear anything that isn’t part of his usual wardrobe (cargo pants and t-shirts).
 Once his sensory issues became more pronounced, I would make an effort to find something simple that could be easily worn over his regular clothes (slice of pizza was a winner and he wore that one several years in a row).

-It looks like Halloween will still happen this year despite Covid-19, so here are some things that have worked over the years for us and may work for your family as well.
-My child is now 16 and doesn’t really care about Halloween or trick or treating.
-However, if you presented him with a pillowcase of candy, he would be ecstatic!
+Here are some things that have worked over the years for us and may work for your family as well.
+My child is now 17 and doesn’t really care about Halloween or trick or treating.
+However, if you presented him with a pillowcase of candy, he would be over the moon!

 Trick or treat at friends or neighbours that are familiar with your child and their diversability.

 As a parent, I always felt more relaxed this way.
 Especially when my son was in the habit of ringing a doorbell and then walking into the house to check out their interior design choices. 😋

 Be reasonable in your expectations of what the night will look like.

 You may have trick-or-treated for hours when you were your child’s age.
 Stop comparing your child’s experience to yours.
 If you only make it to a few houses, consider that a success!
 Sometimes, just the getting-out-of-the-house part can be the toughest.